fbpx

 host homes

 Arbor Circle’s Host Home Program is designed to address the housing needs of youth experiencing homelessness by connecting them with caring adults who are willing to provide safe housing and support.
-This community and volunteer-based approach is available to youth ages 18-20 who are seeking to increase stability in their housing.
+This community and volunteer-based approach is available to youth ages 16-18 who are seeking to increase stability in their housing in Kent or Ottawa County.
+Email our Housing Coordinator to learn more and attend an info session.

 young people experiencing homelessness in West Michigan every day